arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tech-specs.md

 The **Nano R4** microcontroller operates at +5 VDC, making it fully compatible with traditional Arduino shields, modules, and accessories designed for +5 VDC logic levels.
 This allows seamless reuse of existing components and simplifies interfacing with various +5 VDC sensors and actuators.

-Unlike boards based on +3.3 VDC logic (such as the Nano ESP32), the Nano R4 does not require logic level shifting when connecting to most classic Arduino components.

 The board supports multiple power input options:

 The VIN pin accepts an input voltage range of +6–21 VDC, which is internally regulated down to +5 VDC.